cssu/first-year-guide/docs/index.md

 We would like to thank all of the people who helped contribute to this guide, making this a possibility.

 We hope this guide is informative to you, and if you think your peers would benefit from it too, please feel free to share it with them.
 If you have any suggestions or comments, feel free to email the CSSU [here](cssu@teach.cs.toronto.edu) or make a pull request/issue on the page in Github [here](https://github.com/cssu/first-year-guide)

+Also please fill out [this feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdrkUHiOre3J1g1213M7fAM9MNT5SPGd8VUNVgyZmujAnyKAA/viewform?usp=sf_link) to give us valuable feedback.

 We wish you all the best in your first year, and we hope you make the most out of your time here at U of T. We hope to see you at CS Frosh this year!